 Anyway, I hope you take the time to have a peek at Silvia and also Aimee's vision and interpretation of the day.
 Their blog posts are GORGEOUS; I just love how they captured the same day completely differently through their lens.
 It's crazy cool really how that works.
 Ok, gotta run now but thank you sooooo much for reading everyone and see you in a few weeks.

 P.S.
 If you'd like to spend a weekend with me and Aimee, practicing yoga, making vegan food, learning about food photography and food styling, then why not join us in 2017 for a 3-day creative gathering retreat?
-You can find more info on that here or just e-mail me at kimberly(at)thelittleplantation(dot)co(dot)uk for further details if you prefer.
+You e-mail me at kimberly(at)thelittleplantation(dot)co(dot)uk for further details if.

 P.P.S.
 Like what you see here?
 Then please do help spread the word by pinning today's recipe, following along on instagram or liking my facebook page.
 It would make my day.